rackerlabs/rackspace-how-to/content/rackspace-monitoring/rackspace-monitoring-faq.md

 #### What is a check?

-A check specifies what aspect of the resource you wish to monitor.
+A check specifies what aspect of the resource you want to monitor.
 To learn more, see [Rackspace Monitoring checks and alarms](/how-to/rackspace-monitoring-checks-and-alarms/).

 #### What is a remote service check?

-Remote Service Checks monitor the availability of your website from different points on the Internet.
+Remote service checks monitor the availability of your website from different points on the Internet.

-The following list briefly describes the available Remote Service Checks:
+The following list briefly describes the available remote service checks:

 - **HTTP Check (Website)**: This check monitors the availability of your website either by URL or by IP address and alerts you if the site becomes unavailable